Wing donates 116 percent of blood drive goal

-161214-Z-EU280-2020: U.S. Air Force Lt.
-Col. Eric Dolan, a C-130 Hercules navigator with the 182nd Operations Support Squadron, Illinois Air National Guard, gets sterilized with iodine before donating blood at an American Red Cross blood drive at the 182nd Airlift Wing in Peoria, Ill., Dec.
+U.S. Air Force Master Sgt.
+Sara Corteville, a command post superintendent with the 182nd Airlift Wing, Illinois Air National Guard, and Tech.
+Sgt.
+Dawn Tavenner, background, the chief of information protection with the 182nd Security Forces Squadron, donate blood at an American Red Cross blood drive in Peoria, Ill., Dec.
 14, 2016.
 The wing’s company grade officers council hosted the event as a way for unit members to give back to their communities.
 (U.S. Air National Guard photo by Tech.
 Sgt.
 Lealan Buehrer)

 |Date Taken: